Dual-fuel propulsion upgrades for container ship sisters

 Berg has supplied propulsion system packages to the container ships 'NCL Nordland' and 'NCL Vestland' (pictured)

 MPC Container Ships reports that it has installed Berg Propulsion’s green-fuel technology aboard its 150m, dual-fuel sister vessels NCL Nordland and NCL Vestland.
-As part of the contract, Berg also served as a “co-designer” for each ship’s engine room layout and propeller arrangement, comments Mattias Hansson, senior global sales manager at Berg.
+As part of the contract, Berg also acted as “co-designer” for each ship’s engine room layout and propeller arrangement, comments Mattias Hansson, senior global sales manager at Berg.

 Built this year by China’s Taizhou Sanfu Ship Engineering, NCL Nordland and NCL Vestland feature a 28.6m beam, a draught of 9.9m and 380 reefer plugs apiece.
 The vessels have been placed under a 15-year charter to North Sea Container Line (NCL), which will utilise them on a route linking Norway and Rotterdam.